OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/import.md

 ---
 title: Import
-description: Using the Octopus CLI to import items exported from another Octopus Deploy Server.
+description: Using the Octopus CLI to import items exported from another Octopus Server.
 position: 150
 ---